Dimtemp/SCOMTraining/13-Reports-Dashboards.md

-# Chapter: Reporting and Dashboarding
+# Chapter: Reports and Dashboards

 ## Edit and Run a Preconfigured Windows Server Report
 1. On LON-SV1 in the Operations Manager console, select the Monitoring node.